xlladdins/xll/docs/Excel4MacrosA-D.md

 **APP.ACTIVATE**(title\_text, wait\_logical)

-**Important   **Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.
+**Important&nbsp;&nbsp;&nbsp;**Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.

-Title\_text    is the name of an application as displayed in its title bar.
+Title\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of an application as displayed in its title bar.

   - > If title\_text is omitted, APP.ACTIVATE switches to Microsoft
     > Excel.